-For example, in a 2019 Statement on Reproductive Freedom, The Rabbinical Assembly, an international association of Conservative Jewish rabbis, stated that "Denying a woman and her family full access to the complete spectrum of reproductive healthcare, including contraception, abortion-inducing devices, and abortions, among others, on religious grounds, deprives women of their Constitutional right to religious freedom."
-Acknowledging the spectrum of views on abortion held by its members, the Evangelical Lutheran Church in America (ELCA) has stated that "[f]or some, the question of pregnancy and abortion is not a matter for governmental interference, but a matter of religious liberty and freedom of conscience protected by the First Amendment."

-A number of large denominations, including the Presbyterian Church,79 Reform80 and Conservative81 Judaism, the United Church of Christ,82 and the Unitarian Universalist Association,83 support the right of individuals, based on their personal circumstances and beliefs, to make their own decisions regarding abortion in most or all circumstances.
+For example, in a 2019 Statement on Reproductive Freedom, The Rabbinical Assembly, an international association of Conservative Jewish rabbis, stated that "Denying a woman and her family full access to the complete spectrum of reproductive healthcare, including contraception, abortion-inducing devices, and abortions, among others, on religious grounds, deprives women of their Constitutional right to religious freedom."77 Acknowledging the spectrum of views on abortion held by its members, the Evangelical Lutheran Church in America (ELCA) has stated that "[f]or some, the question of pregnancy and abortion is not a matter for governmental interference, but a matter of religious liberty and freedom of conscience protected by the First Amendment."78 support the right of individuals, based on their personal circumstances and beliefs, to make their own decisions regarding abortion in most or all circumstances.
 Other denominations, including the ELCA,84 United Methodist Church,85 and the Episcopal Church,86 have expressed some ambivalence about abortion, but nevertheless oppose absolute legal restrictions on the procedure.
 Perhaps unsurprisingly, given the large number of denominations supportive of reproductive rights, religious leaders, healthcare providers, and patients have all brought religious liberty claims as a means of protecting the right to obtain or provide reproductive healthcare.
+Prior to the legalization of abortion nationwide in 1973, a group of faith leaders established the Clergy Consultation Service (CCS), an underground network of ministers, rabbis, and other faith leaders who helped tens (or by some estimates, hundreds) of thousands of people nationwide access safe abortion.87 Only three clergymembers ever faced formal legal charges for their activities, one of whom defended himself on the grounds that he had a constitutional right to provide such counseling-though this was based on the Free Speech rather than Free Exercise Clause.88 None of the clergy were ultimately convicted.